normai/purpleterms/docs/notes.md

 Status : **Implemented**.

 Note.
-The PR silently carried two more features, the dollar prompt, which lead to *[issue 20210502°1121](#id20210502o1121)* 'Input prepended by dollar', and the utilization of the Backspace key.
+The PR carried two more features, a dollar prompt and utilization of the Backspace key.

 Actually, such XHR feature is the reason why I got my hands dirty with `terminal.js` in the first place.
 I have written a backend caller for